-By the time the Friday night program took place, all the children knew who had the most points – who would win the plaque.
+By the time the Friday night program took place, all the children knew who had the most points – who would win the first-place prize.
 Her name was Linda Crum, and she was a “whiz” with Bible verses.
 She had a “gift of gab” and could recite those verses better than anyone I’d ever heard!
-We also knew who came in second place–me!
+We also knew who came in second place.
+Me!
 Although I didn’t come close to Linda Crum’s colossal number of points, I was a strong second.
 I’d worked throughout the week, inviting many children and learning many Bible verses, and I looked forward to the second choice of the prizes – the fishing pole.
 I knew Linda well enough to know that she had no interest in the fishing pole.
 She was sure to pick the plaque.
-And she did!
-The Friday evening program ended.
-Linda Crum had been announced as the winner; she had her plaque in hand, but nothing had been said about a second place.
-The fishing pole was still in place at the front of the church.
-Of course, I was heartbroken.
-I shared my disappointment with my mother who explained to me that Rev. Lindner had never announced there would be a second place.
-He had simply offered two choices for the top place winner.
-As we turned to leave the church, Rev. Lindner called me up front.
-He offered me the fishing pole as the second place prize.
-I was elated!
+Both prizes had been placed on the communion table at the front of the sanctuary.
+When Reverend Lindner announced her as the first-place winner, Linda stepped forward and selected her prize: the plaque!
+I awaited announcement of second place, but no such announcement was made.

-Psalm 37:4 “Delight yourself in the Lord, and he will give you the desires of your heart.”
-(NIV)
+“Delight yourself in the Lord, and he will give you the desires of your heart.”
+Psalm 37:4 NIV

 We invite you to “subscribe” to Kathi’s writing.
 See the form at the top, right side of this page.